netxms/netxms-doc/admin/advanced.rst

        $interface - current interface, object of 'Interface' type
      - none
+   * - Hook\:\:EventProcessor
+     - Hook that is executed for each event prior to it's processing by Event Processing Policies.

+     - $object - event source object, one of 'NetObj' subclasses

+       $node - event source object if it is 'Node' class

+       $event - event being processed (object of 'Event' class)
+     - none
+   * - Hook\:\:AlarmStateChange
+     - Hook that is executed on alarm state change (alarm gets acknowledged, resolved or terminated)
+     - $alarm - alarm being processed (object of 'Alarm' class)
+     - none
+   * - Hook\:\:UnboundTunnelOpened
+     - Hook that is executed when tunnel connection is established, but not bound to a node.
+     - $tunnel - incoming tunnel information (object of 'Tunnel' class)
+     - none
+   * - Hook\:\:BoundTunnelOpened
+     - Hook that is executed when tunnel connection bound to a node is established.
+     - $node - node this tunnel was bound to (object of 'Node' class)

+       $tunnel - incoming tunnel information (object of 'Tunnel' class)
+     - none

 Usually hooks are used for automatic actions that need to be done on node.
 For example automatic remove change of expected state of interface depending